trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 3. Let `Contract::Validate` extract the correct hash from the params.
 If this fails because the params are not a hash or the specified key can't be found, it deviates to left track.
 3. Instruct `Contract::Validate` to validate the params against this contract.
 When validation turns out to be successful, it will remain on the right track.
 Otherwise, when invalid, deviate to the left track.
 4. Use the `Persist` macro to call `sync` or `save` on the contract in case of a successful validation.

+## Validate

+The `Contract::Validate` step in the pipe is responsible to validate the incoming params against its contract.
+This boils down to the following simple code.

+    contract.validate(params)

+Given the contract is a Reform object, the step invokes the `validate` method for you and passes in the params from the operation call.

+Note that Reform comes with sophisticated deserialization semantics for nested forms, it might be worth reading [a bit about Reform](/gems/reform) to fully understand what you can do in the `Validate` step.

+After the validation, the sane data sits in the contract.
+No model is touched for validation, you still need to push the validated data from the contract to the model(s).

+This typically happens via the `Persist` step which usually sits right after the validation in the pipe.
+Since `Validate` will deviate to the left track in case of an unsuccessful validation, this step is only called for valid data.

+## Persist

+To push data from the contract to the model(s), use `Persist`.
+Again, this simply calls Reform's persisting for you and can be reduced to the following snippet.

+    contract.save

+You can also configure the `Persist` step to call `sync` instead of Reform's `save`.

+    self.| Persist[method: :sync]

+This will only write the contract's data to the model without calling `save` on it.

+Read more about how Reform handles validations and persisting.

 ## Default Contract